 \subsubsection{Gauss quadrature based ODE equilibrium wall-model}

 An alternative form of the ODE Equilibrium model in the integral form is presented below, which retains the complete inner-layer profile down to the wall.
-This reformulation makes the model amenable to Gauss quadrature-based grid-free methods, which could prove to be more efficient than the finite-volume approach, especially when the wall-model requires a larger grid size.
-The reformulation is possible my making use of the Van Driest damping function, as detailed in \citep{pope} and summarized below for completeness.
+This reformulation makes the model amenable to Gauss-quadrature based (grid-free) methods, which could prove to be more efficient than the finite-volume approach, especially when the wall-model requires a larger grid size.
+The reformulation is possible by making use of the Van Driest damping function, as detailed in \citep{pope} and summarized below for completeness.

 The total shear stress in the inner layer can be expressed as,